 Because the sliders aren’t labeled, it’s difficult to discern what they actually do.
 We recommend leaving them alone for the best user experience and merely choosing whether you’d like to see the keycaps or not over the effect.

 As we noted before, the RGB aesthetic won’t be for everyone.
 If, however, you have an RGB gaming PC setup or you simply like the look, then this is a great way to get more out of your jailbroken iPhone.
-The rgbKeys tweak can be downloaded for free from the jesseb0rn repository via your favorite package manager and supports pwned iOS 13 devices.
+The rgbKeys tweak can be downloaded for free from the jesseb0rn repository via your favorite package manager and supports pwned iOS 13 and 14 devices.